awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-deployment-hosting-services-console.md

 # Deploy a Compiled Model Using the Console<a name="neo-deployment-hosting-services-console"></a>

 You must satisfy the [ prerequisites](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-deployment-hosting-services-prerequisites) section if the model was compiled using AWS SDK for Python \(Boto3\), the AWS CLI, or the Amazon SageMaker console\.
-Follow the steps below to create and deploy a SageMaker Neo\-compiled model using the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/)\.
+Follow the steps below to create and deploy a SageMaker Neo\-compiled model using the SageMaker console[https://console\.aws\.amazon\.com/ SageMaker](https://console.aws.amazon.com/sagemaker/)\.

 **Topics**
 + [Deploy the Model](#deploy-the-model-console-steps)